 - diarrhoea and vomiting - drink plenty of water in small, frequent sips.
 It may also help to take oral rehydration solutions.
 You can buy these from a pharmacy or supermarket to prevent dehydration.
 Don’t take any other medicines to treat diarrhoea or vomiting without speaking to a pharmacist or doctor.
 If you get diarrhoea or vomiting from a stomach bug or illness, tell your doctor.
 You may need to temporarily stop taking perindopril until you feel better.

-- itching or a mild rash - try rubbing a gentle, fragrance-free skin moisturiser over the affected skin.
-It may also help to take an antihistamine which you can buy from a pharmacy.
+- itching or a mild rash - it may help to take an antihistamine which you can buy from a pharmacy.
 Check with the pharmacist to see what type is suitable for you.

 Pregnancy and breastfeeding